Skip to main content

 • Method called: PredepositGuarantee.setNodeOperatorGuarantor(newGuarantor).

-• Caller must have the NODE_OPERATOR_ROLE role.
+• Caller must be the StakingVault.nodeOperator address.

 • Method called: PredepositGuarantee.setNodeOperatorDepositor(newDepositor).

-• Caller must have the NODE_OPERATOR_ROLE role.
+• Caller must be the StakingVault.nodeOperator address.

 4. The Guarantor tops up 1 ETH to the PDG contract, specifying the Node Operator's address.
 This serves as the predeposit guarantee collateral.